-In Title II SSDI disability claims and Title XVI SSI adult disability claims, the alleged onset date (AOD) is always the date the claimant alleges he or she became unable to work because of his or her medical condition, whether or not that date appears to be appropriate or in line with the evidence.
+In Title II SSDI disability claims and Title XVI SSI adult disability claims, the alleged onset date (AOD) is always the date the claimant alleges they became unable to work because of their medical condition, whether or not that date appears to be appropriate or in line with the evidence.
+For the Social Security Administration’s more formal definition of “AOD,” click here: Alleged Onset Date.

 [Note: There is no retroactive pay for Supplemental Security Income benefits (SSI).
-If approved for SSI, you receive benefits as of the first month after your application.]Why Is the Onset Date, or AOD, Important?
+If approved for SSI, you receive benefits as of the first month after your application.]Why Is My Alleged Onset Date Important?

-Your disability onset date determines how much you will receive in past-due benefits, also called “back pay” or “past-due” benefits.
-For example, let’s say that you applied for SSDI on December 1, 2012, and you alleged in your application that your disability began on September 1, 2012.
-The Social Security Administration (SSA) reviews your claim and issues a decision on December 1, 2013, approving you for benefits.
-If the Social Security Administration agreed with your onset date of September 1, 2012, you would qualify for backpay benefits from February 1, 2013, to the present (five months after your AOD of September 1, 2012).
+Your disability onset date determines how much you will receive in past-due benefits, called “back pay” or “past-due” benefits.
+For example, let’s say that you applied for SSDI on December 1, 2022, and you alleged in your application that your disability began on September 1, 2022.
+The Social Security Administration (SSA) reviews your claim and issues a decision on December 1, 2023, approving you for benefits.
+If the Social Security Administration agreed with your onset date of September 1, 2022, you would qualify for backpay benefits from February 1, 2023, to the present (five months after your AOD of September 1, 2022).

 The onset date can also determine whether your claim is approved since you must be disabled for 12 months (or be expected to be disabled for 12 months) to qualify for disability benefits.
 The onset date is when the clock starts ticking for this 12-month durational requirement.

-When Can Social Security Change Your Alleged Onset Date?
+When Can Social Security Change Your Onset Date?

-If Social Security reviews all of the evidence in your claim and disagrees with the date you say you became disabled, it can establish an onset date later than you think is appropriate.
+The date you enter on your application for benefits is your “alleged onset date,” or AOD for short.
+After evaluating the evidence in your claim, Social Security may accept this date as the date your disability began.
+If Social Security disagrees with the date you say you became disabled, it can establish an onset date later than you think is appropriate.
 To determine your established onset date (EOD), the SSA will look at your alleged onset date (AOD), when you last worked, and what the medical evidence shows.
-If the SSA changes the onset date from your AOD, it sets what is called the EOD.
+If the SSA changes the onset date from your AOD, it sets your established onset date.
 However, the SSA must explain why your alleged date is inappropriate and why its EOD is correct.

-What Can You Do If the SSA Changes Your AOD?
+What Can You Do If the SSA Changes Your Onset Date?

 Sometimes, when the SSA changes your AOD to a later EOD, the EOD is still more than 17 months before the date you applied for disability benefits.
 In such a scenario, the change in the onset date will not matter because you cannot receive retroactive back pay benefits for more than 12 months before your application date (plus the five-month waiting period) anyway.